GSA/digitalgov.gov/content/posts/2015-06-08-socialgov-round-up-2015.md

 In August, we hosted yet another [#SocialGov Summit](https://www.WHATEVER/2014/08/19/white-house-socialgov-summit-aims-to-improve-open-data-innovation/); this time, it was held at the White House and focused on Opening Data.
 Representatives from The Case Foundation, WeWork, General Assembly, ThinkUp and Fosterly opened the session with a discussion on the unique needs of their communities and how government managers can listen better to design public/private partnerships that encourage sustainable innovation.

-## “Social” Security {% img="https://s3.amazonaws.com/sitesusa/wp-content/uploads/sites/212/2015/06/250-x-176-Online-Security-Technology-solarseven-iStock-Thinkstock-488690699.jpg" alt="A security dashboard with social media icons indicating that hacking has been detected in a password protected area, and showing a scan of an authorized fingerprint in another panel." %}
+## “Social” Security {{< legacy-img src="https://s3.amazonaws.com/sitesusa/wp-content/uploads/sites/212/2015/06/250-x-176-Online-Security-Technology-solarseven-iStock-Thinkstock-488690699.jpg" alt="A security dashboard with social media icons indicating that hacking has been detected in a password protected area, and showing a scan of an authorized fingerprint in another panel." caption="" >}}

 One big topic of conversation this year was security and privacy using social tools.
 This topic was so popular that the #SocialGov community put together a working group and a [toolkit to help agencies protect themselves while using social media](https://www.WHATEVER/resources/readiness-recovery-response-social-media-cyber-vandalism-toolkit/).

 In 2013, we published an article on how [government must respond rapidly to social media hacking](https://www.WHATEVER/2013/04/25/government-must-respond-rapidly-to-social-media-hacking/) which identifies some steps you can take to make sure you are protected.
 In 2014, we hosted the event [How to Recover from a Social Media Crisis](https://youtu.be/K0yy3wviTvM), and we also hosted the webinar [How to Respond to Social Media Hacks](https://youtu.be/tesgduqeyjI), talking to agencies about how they prepare and respond when there is a hack.

-## Social Tools and Terms of Service {% img="https://s3.amazonaws.com/sitesusa/wp-content/uploads/sites/212/2014/05/250-x-166-Terms-of-Service-alexskopje-iStock-Thinkstock-176024832.jpg" alt=""Terms of Service" typed out on a sheet of paper in a typewriter" %}
+## Social Tools and Terms of Service {{< legacy-img src="https://s3.amazonaws.com/sitesusa/wp-content/uploads/sites/212/2014/05/250-x-166-Terms-of-Service-alexskopje-iStock-Thinkstock-176024832.jpg" alt="Terms of Service typed out on a sheet of paper in a typewriter" caption="" >}}

 GSA has been working on negotiating [federal friendly terms of service agreements](https://www.WHATEVER/2014/05/13/what-is-a-terms-of-service-and-how-do-i-get-one/) since 2009, and we have a long list of [tools that are acceptable for the federal government](https://www.WHATEVER/resources/negotiated-terms-of-service-agreements/) to use because of these renegotiated terms.
 This past year we hosted some events with the newer tools that we’ve added to the list.